Exploiting repeated matrix block structures for more efficient CFD on modern supercomputers: Discussion

 Moreover, the paper also addresses the differences between the performance both in structured and unstructured meshes.
 Nonetheless, the tests performed with a 30P30N airfoil show promising results and thus the method should extend nicely to unstructured industrial cases as well, considering the need of having different optimization parameters.

-Looking ahead, the implications of this work extend into future trends in high-performance computing (HPC).
-As computational architectures continue to evolve, the increased arithmetic intensity provided by our approach is expected to synergize with emerging hardware capabilities - potentially reducing wall-clock times even further and improving energy efficiency.
-In this context, the flexibility of the implementation in the in-house HPC framework, HPC$^2$, paves the way for broader adoption in both academic and indusrial CFD applications.

-The use of the techniques aforementioned in this paper (Sec. \ref{sec:theory}) generates a benefit in wall-clock times in the given conditions for both parallel-in-time as well as multiple parameter frameworks.
-However, this benefit would become of even greater relevance if the expected wall-clock time of CFD simulations would increase in the following years.
+Therefore, the use of the techniques aforementioned in this paper (Sec. \ref{sec:theory}) generates a benefit in wall-clock times in the given conditions for both parallel-in-time as well as multiple parameter frameworks. {Section \ref{sec:appl} further discusses the general applicability of the method across different CFD frameworks, highlighting its versatility and potential for widespread adoption, as it may be beneficial for a wide range of CFD solvers that rely on sparse linear algebra operations, regardless of the specific numerical methods used for spatial discretization.} However, this benefit would become of even greater relevance if the expected wall-clock time of CFD simulations would increase in the following years.
 Section \ref{sec:wct} performs a global study of this scenario.